multinet-app/multinet-rfcs/accepted/0009-table-metadata/README.md

 ---
-RFC: XXXX
+RFC: 0009
 Author: Jacob Nesbitt
-Status: draft
+Status: accepted
 Created: 2020-10-29
 Last-Modified: 2020-10-29
 ---

-# RFC XXXX: Table/Network Metadata
+# RFC 0009: Table/Network Metadata

 Currently, Multinet doesn't store any metadata about tables (or networks), chiefly type information.
 This RFC outlines a way to specify, store and retrieve not just type information, but generalized metadata about a table/network.